alabhya139/Data-Structures/README.md

 - [ ] 4.
 Trees
 - [ ] 5.
 Graphs

-I'll update the above list as well as my code database regularly.In this way I started to learn Github. i know I'll commit many mistakes and you all are there to correct me.
-I'll give my 100% effort to make this Little Project of mine possible.
+I'll update the above list as well as my code database regularly.In this way I started to learn **Github**. i know I'll commit many mistakes and you all are there to correct me.
+I'll give my 100% effort to make this **Little Project** of mine possible.

 ### EDIT :
-       I have updated the project on **12/07/2017**.
+       I have updated the project on 12/07/2012.
 Now I am creating Header Files for clean coding.
-       Regularly I'll update this **repository** as I'll learn stuff.
-Its fun using **Github**.
+       Regularly I'll update this repository as I'll learn stuff.
+Its fun using Github.
        I'll come up with new project ideas in the coming days and soon I'll start a new project.